Fanny Metcalfe

 Fanny Metcalfe (1 February 1829 – 30 May 1897) was a pioneering educator who set up a school for girls, and was involved in setting up more than one women's college.

 Early life and education

-Fanny Metcalfe was born on 1 February 1829 to Charles James and Elizabeth Metcalfe of Roxton House, Roxton, Bedfordshire.
+Fanny Metcalfe was born on 1 February 1829 to Charles James and Elizabeth Metcalfe of Roxton House, Roxton, Bedfordshire, United Kingdom.
 She had an older sister, Anna Sophia, and at least one brother.
 She was educated both at home and in Berlin.
 She and her sister were sent there in c.
 1850 to improve their language skills and to assist them in learning the skills necessary to earn a living.
 With their mother, the sisters founded a school, "Highfield", in Hendon by renting a villa and opening a boarding school in 1858.
 Within 5 years they moved to larger purpose-built premises.
 Soon it was one of the top schools for young ladies.
 Alumnae included Ida Margaret Graves Poore and Blanche Athena Clough.